-Protecting the people, communities and environment near our operations is the most important part of our job.
+Protecting the people, communities and the environment near our operations is the most important part of our job.

-Pipelines have been proven as the safest transportation mode for energy commodities.
-While rare, pipeline leaks can happen for a number of reasons.
-Studies have shown that third-party damage is one of the most common reasons for pipeline leaks or ruptures, which underscores the importance of Call or Click Before You Dig programs.
+Pipelines have been proven as the safest mode of transportation for energy commodities.

+While rare, pipeline leaks can happen.
+Statistics have shown third-party damage to be one of the most common reasons for pipeline leaks or ruptures, which underscores the importance of Call or Click Before You Dig programs.